pellcorp/creality-wiki/docs/config_overrides.md

 export EMAIL_ADDRESS=me@somewhere.com
-export GITHUB_TOKEN="The token I just created" export GITHUB_REPO=pellcorp-overrides /usr/data/pellcorp/k1/config-overrides.sh --repo
+export GITHUB_TOKEN="The token I just created" export GITHUB_REPO=pellcorp-overrides export GITHUB_BRANCH=main /usr/data/pellcorp/k1/config-overrides.sh --repo
 ```

+!! info

+    The `GITHUB_BRANCH` is optional, if its not specified it will use `main` as the branch.

 If you want to setup the repository locally ignoring any local files in `/usr/data/pellcorp-overrides`, you can use the `--clean-repo` argument, instead of the `--repo` argument, which will rebase the local changes on top of the repo.